RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

 1. **Compile and install your desired software**

-   Do this in your user/group area :underline:`per your software instructions`.
+   Do this in your user or group area :underline:`per your software instructions`.
    Verify that the software is working.

    * if installing for yourself, your user area is in :tt:`/pub/UCInetID`